marginaltech/marginaltech.github.io/index.md

 You might have been led to believe that your industry is being disrupted by digital innovation and transformation.

 Don't worry.
-It isn't.
+It probably isn't.

-Which isn't to say that companies that can execute like a technology company aren't an existential threat in your industry.
-Only that the threat is less bombastic than advertised.
+The existential threat in your industry are incumbents that really learn to execute like a technology company.
+But that threat is simple to understand and counter.

-1. *Systematically integrating software into bespoke business processes compounds modest, but substantive, benefits.*
+1. *Systematically integrate software automation into bespoke processes and compound modest, but substantive, benefits.*
-2. *Over time, step-changes in how to do business become apparent and are difficult for competitors' to reproduce.*
+2. *In time, step-changes in how to do business will become apparent and be difficult for competitors' to reproduce.*

-It's not easy to do well.
-But it is more achievable, and affordable, than what most of the technology industry will try and sell you.
+That's easier said than done.
+But its more achievable, and affordable, than what the technology sector will try to sell you.

 ### I help organisations elicit ends and execute means.

 My experience is [broad and deep](https://www.linkedin.com/in/christopher-mcewan-850a0a62).
-If you truly need the cutting-edge then I can offer that.
-Honestly, what most organisations need is someone who can deliver technical solutions that are effective, proportionate and sustainable.
+If you truly need the cutting-edge then I offer that.
+Honestly, what most organisations need is someone who can design and deliver technical solutions that are effective, proportionate and sustainable.

-Sadly, the business models of big consultancies and tech firms can't tolerate modesty or pragmatism.
-I became an independent consultant to do work that was more meaningful, for both myself and my clients, than the fever dreams of the technology sector.
+The business models of big consultancies and tech firms won't tolerate simply meeting clients' needs.
+They need to upsell grand visions and fever dreams.
+I became an independent consultant to do work that was more meaningful, to both me and my clients.

 I am a doer.
 I am thrifty.
 I am impact driven.
 I embrace unfamilar domains, calculated risks and commercial collaboration.

 You should consider me if you need more from consultancy than technology evangelism from an MBA.